MANAGED AGENTS/Environments

 • For limited networking, set allow_package_managers: true when the environment needs to fetch packages during setup.

-• Update the environment when shared dependencies change, then create new sessions from the updated environment.
+• Update the environment when shared dependencies change, wait for the package artifact to become ready, then create new sessions from the updated environment.

 Sessions created from an environment have the declared packages available at startup.
 A session keeps using the package set it was created with, so later environment updates do not change already-running sessions.